Caedicia simplex

-Caedicia simplex is a species of bush cricket, native to New Zealand.
-It is also found in Australia.
-Its common name is the common garden katydid.
+Caedicia simplex is a species of bush cricket or katydid, native to New Zealand and Australia.
+A common name is the "common garden katydid".

 Description

 Species found in the family Tettigoniidae are differentiated from other ensifera by the presence of forewings that can be held away from the body modified to help with both leaf mimicry and acoustics, as well as the female ovipositor.
 Generally speaking, katydids have extremely long antennae in proportion to their body size, as well as a body that is cylindrical or laterally compressed with 3 sets of long, spindly legs that are used for long-distance jumping.
 Among all katydids, Caedicia simplex is considered an unremarkable species in appearance.
 The common garden katydid strongly resembles a small leaf in appearance with a grass-like, green coloration, measuring at about 4–6 cm as an adult.
 In the nymph stage, however, C. simplex are sometimes a vibrant red-pink color, lacking the leaf-like appearance of their adult counterparts.
 Caedicia simplex has a distinctly small, oval head with a velvety green appearance and bright, orange-red eyes.
 The velvety pronotum on common garden katydids are distinctly keeled, marked with a yellow stripe, having an anterior notched margin and a rounded posterior.